-- Demand Management – When vehicle demand is too high, we have three options: 1) Increase supply to match demand (usually widening roadways – which may not last long); 2) Reduce demand somehow to match supply (make it easier and desirable for some people to choose something else); or 3) Just ignore it.
-It should eventually get better – when people move their businesses out of your indecisive town!
-There are many demand-management policies such as helping transit get out of congestion, installing paid-parking in specific locations, congestion pricing, and aggressive ramp metering (Managed Motorways) that can reduce demand, rather than always focusing on increasing supply.
+- Demand Management – When vehicle demand is too high, we have three options: 1) Increase supply to match demand (usually widening roadways – which may not last long); 2) Reduce demand to match supply (make it easier and desirable for some people to choose something else); or 3) Just ignore it, which will eventually make it better – as people move their businesses out of your indecisive town!
+Focus on Option 2: there are many demand-management policies such as helping transit get out of congestion or installing paid-parking in specific locations.
+Consider Metro’s new idea for Managed Motorways + Congestion Credits.
+All of these reduce demand.

 Why do we prefer trains over buses?
 There may be some magnetic, nostalgic pull in steel wheels, but there are also more practical reasons.
-If we can mimic those with buses, then buses can attract more riders than they usually do, often at lower costs.
+If we can mimic those with buses, then buses can attract more riders, often at lower costs per rider.

 - Frequent – Vehicles come so often that no one needs to bother with a schedule.